rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 Ability to fold arbitrary recursive data is rely very convenient.
 For example, JSON data served by some micro-services may lack consistency (not all micro-services are implemented in Haskell, you know)

-> "what if I told you you can fold any JSON value"
+> "What if I told you you can fold any JSON value?"

 Morpheus, The Matrix